 Asthma is a respiratory disease involving the airways or the bronchial tubes.
 The airways are swollen in an asthma patient, and get inflamed further when triggered by symptoms, narrowing them and making it difficult for the person to breathe.
 The ancient Egyptians recognized this problem and gave it its name.
 The problem significantly increased from the 1960s and now accounts for 397,100 deaths globally.

 Exercise offers natural relief for asthma patients, but the intense physical movements can be challenging.
 On the other hand, yoga is slow and soothing, combined with deep breaths, which greatly help the patient’s asthmatic condition.
-The causes of asthma are genetic and environmental.
+The causes of asthma may be genetic, bacterial, certain medications, or environmental.
 Whatever the reason may be, yoga acts as a shield for asthmatic patients and helps you gain control over it.

 So, without further ado, check out the following Baba Ramdev yoga asanas for asthma patients.